 Where can I find more information on Status Epilepticus?

 You can find additional educational and support resources on Status Epilepticus through the following foundations and patient advocacy groups:

 Links to third party sites are provided for convenience purposes only.
 The information contained on these sites is not information provided, controlled or monitored by Marinus Pharmaceuticals in any way.
 Marinus Pharmaceuticals is not responsible in any way for the accuracy, completeness or fitness for any particular purpose of any content appearing on such sites.

 Clinical Development of Ganaxolone in Status Epilepticus

 Data from a Phase 1 dose-escalation study in 36 healthy volunteers showed that ganaxolone IV achieved dose levels targeted for efficacy in patients with SE.
 The study evaluated the pharmacokinetics, pharmacodynamics, and safety of ganaxolone IV administered as an ascending bolus dose or continuous infusion.
 Every dose regimen of ganaxolone IV administered was generally safe and well tolerated, and reached targeted dose levels in a short period of time.
-Following treatment, six treatment-emergent adverse events were reported, all of which were mild in severity and resolved without intervention.

 Data from preclinical studies, conducted at two separate laboratories using different measurements, yielded positive results testing ganaxolone IV in benzodiazepine-resistant SE.
 Ganaxolone IV promoted survival and showed better or comparable reversal of seizures than the endogenous neurosteroid allopregnanolone, in clinically translatable rodent models of SE.